Kenshi2727/Kenshi-Resumes-AI-Powered/DOCUMENTAION.md

 * **AI Engine:** Google **Gemini Flash 2.0** API (via the AI Engine layer) for generating resume text and analyzing content.
 Gemini is Google’s latest state-of-the-art multimodal language model (released March 2025) with advanced reasoning abilities.
 Kenshi Resumes uses Gemini Flash 2.0 to power its AI content creation.
 * **Database:** PostgreSQL – a powerful, open-source relational database.
 It stores user resume records, user info (email, name), and any generated content or metadata.
 * **Styling:** Tailwind CSS for design and layout (utility classes enable rapid UI development).
 * **Deployment Platforms:** Frontend is designed to be deployed on Vercel (a cloud platform for frontend hosting and deployment).
-The backend is deployed on Railway (a cloud platform for hosting and deploying web services).
+The backend is deployed on Render (a cloud platform for hosting and deploying web services).
 These platforms offer seamless CI/CD: pushing code to GitHub can trigger automated deployments.

 The tech stack balances modern development speed with stability.
 (E.g., React and Express are widely used in industry, while Gemini provides cutting-edge AI capability.)
 The diagram below outlines the high-level architecture: